fanluo12/LC/Greedy/README.md

 case 2: [4, 7, 3, 9], at index 2 position, since i - 2 is greater than i and [i-2, i -1] is non-decreasing, so we want to change i to i-1 to make i-2,i-1,i non-decreasing

 ## 881. Boats to Save People
-Want minimum of boats, so we use greedy way.
-We sort array first and find 0 and last index as left and right pointers.
-We use while loop to update left and right pointer, if left and right sum less than limit, update left pointer, else minus right pointer and add 1 to result
+We want to be greedy -- use minimum boats to save people.
+This will force us to load as much as each boat can within its limit
+1. Sort array with ascending order first, and use two pointers, left and right to update
+2. While left pointer less than right pointer, we need to load as many as each boat can, so we update left when left + right <= limit.
+This will ensure left as far as it can
+3. Then after updating left, we need to add 1 for result and also update right since right-most people already been saved

 ## 926. Flip String to Monotone Increasing
 1. Find all zeros, ie max zeros we need to flip, but this is not a optimally answer